HcashOrg/Hx-Doc/docs/advanced/community-governance/senator-replace-rule.md

 The 5 Senators are replaced by the process as following:

-1.	new Senator registers as an on-chain user
+1.	new Senator registers as an on-chain user(need spend 5HX)
+2.	register to be a senator(need spend 10000HX)
-2. Any random existing Senator initiates a proposal to nominate the new Senator and the Senator to be replaced.
+3. Any random existing Senator initiates a proposal to nominate the new Senator and the Senator to be replaced.
-3.	the rest 4 Senators confirm such a proposal
+4.	the rest 4 Senators confirm such a proposal
-4. Senator  the new Senator becomes candidate Senator after 2/3 signatures confirmation
+5. Senator  the new Senator becomes candidate Senator after 2/3 signatures confirmation
-5.	the new 15 Senators launch cross-chain wallet replacement process
+6.	the new 15 Senators launch cross-chain wallet replacement process
-6. New Senator officially becomes a Senator after wallet replacement process finished.
+7. New Senator officially becomes a Senator after wallet replacement process finished.
 The Senator who just has been replaced loses its identity.
-7. New Senator begins to get mining reward and other reword, the Senator who just has been replaced becomes ordinary registered user.
+8. New Senator begins to get mining reward and other reword, the Senator who just has been replaced becomes ordinary registered user.

 ---